juanrh/TemperatureMetrics/deploy/rpi/README.md

 Using a JBTek USB TTL cable, and following [these instructions](https://www.adafruit.com/product/954) and [this tutorial](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-5-using-a-console-cable).
 Steps:

 - Install client drivers: For Linux we don't need to install any driver, see those instructions for other OS.
-- Enable serial console on the RPI: TODO

-TODO as local wifi access is enough for now
+- Enable serial console on the RPI: TODO as local wifi access is enough for now

 ## GrovePi+ setup